 - Participant in the free and reduced lunch program.
 Documentation Required: Photo of lunch tickets or official letter from your high school.

 - Family Annual Gross Income below $60,000.
 Documentation Required: Page 1 of parent/guardian(s) 1040 EZ

 Those applying for Deferred Deposit can indicate their intention to apply during the Summer Scholars Online Form and will be contacted after successful submission of the Summer Scholars Online Form with further steps.

 NOTE: Receiving Deferred Deposit does NOT indicate student will receive a Summer Scholarship, as the scholarship is very competitive.
-In the event you apply for a scholarship and are not granted one, you will have 24 business hours to pay the $150 deposit; otherwise, you will be dropped from your program.
+In the event you apply for a scholarship and are not granted one, you will have 24 business hours to pay the registration fee; otherwise, you will be dropped from your program.